 Jack Wisdom, 54-414, x3-7730

-We will consider the following topics: The Lagrangian formulation.
+We plan to consider the following topics: The Lagrangian formulation.
 Action, variational principles, and equations of motion.
 Hamilton's principle.
 Conserved quantities.
-Rigid bodies and tops.
 Hamiltonian formulation and canonical equations.
 Surfaces of section.
 Chaos.
 Canonical transformations and generating functions.
-Liouville's theorem and Poincaré integral invariants.
+Hamilton-Jacobi theory, Liouville's theorem and Poincaré integral invariants.
+Canonical perturbation theory.
 Poincaré-Birkhoff and KAM theorems.
-Invariant curves and cantori.
+Invariant curves.
 Nonlinear resonances.
 Resonance overlap and transition to chaos.
 Properties of chaotic motion.

 Ideas will be illustrated and supported with physical examples.
 We will make extensive use of computing to capture methods, for simulation, and for symbolic analysis.

-This subject awards H-LEVEL Graduate Credit, however the subject is appropriate for undergraduates who have taken the prerequisites.
+This subject awards G-LEVEL Graduate Credit, however the subject is appropriate for undergraduates who have the prerequisite experience.
 Undergraduates are welcome.

 Prerequisites: 8.01, 18.03, programming experience

 Computer Lab: Wednesday evenings, 1900-2200 EDT (7--10 PM).